bkstar123/laravel-social-auth/README.md

 }
 ```

-#### You can use beforeFirstSocialLogin() hook to add more business logic before signing a user in via her social account
+#### 3.2.5 You can use beforeFirstSocialLogin() hook to add more business logic before signing in a user using her social account at the first time

-For example, you may need to set ```email_verified_at``` for a user before signing her in via her social account if your application enforcing the logic that all users must be verified before being able to use some features.
+For example, you may need to set ```email_verified_at``` for a user before signing her in using her social account at the first time if your application enforces a logic that all users must be verified before being able to use some features.

 To do so, in the controller which handles the login logic, add the following method:
 ```php